 Taking advantage of the situation, players can quickly loot the containers and find their desired items.
 However, the probability of finding a good stock is less, but still, you’ll indeed find something that’s going to help you later in the game.

-Once players are done looting the containers, they must enter the house marked by the quest marker in the game.
-Here players will meet two old friends that are Palmerin and Milton.
+Once players are done looting the containers, they must enter the house marked by the Envoys, Wineboyts quest marker, which will be situated in Holloway in The Witcher 3.

 Meeting Palmerin and Milton